gunslingerfry/google-test-docs/docs/index.md

 Not important.

 ## Yeah, but like, what if you're mining my data or something?
 Ok, fine.
 This is hosted on GitHub and is entirely open source.
-See it [here](https://github.com/gunslingerfry/googletest).
+See it [here](https://github.com/gunslingerfry/googletest) and [here](https://github.com/gunslingerfry/google-test-docs).
 It [_should_](https://squidfunk.github.io/mkdocs-material/compliance/) comply with [GPDPDR](https://www.google.com/search?q=GPDR) or whatever.